boriswolvers/DME22_solutions/README.md

 Connect with your VM from Visual Studio code.
 Navigate in your terminal to your code folder (cd ~/code) and clone with:

 #### git clone https://github.com/boriswolvers/DME22_solutions.git

+The solutions found on this git repo are based on the homework questions found in the jupyter notebooks of the DME22 repo of https://github.com/raoulg/DME22.
+For questions pls contact me.